 On May 1, 2012, the U.S. Food and Drug Administration ("FDA") approved taliglucerase alfa for injection, the Company's first approved drug product, as an enzyme replacement therapy (ERT) for the long-term treatment of adult patients with a confirmed diagnosis of type 1 Gaucher disease.
 Taliglucerase alfa is a proprietary, recombinant form of glucocerebrosidase (GCD) that the Company developed using ProCellEx.
-Taliglucerase alfa was also approved by the Israeli Ministry of Health (the "Israeli MOH") in September 2012, by the Brazilian Ministry of Health (the "Brazilian MOH") in March 2013 and by the applicable regulatory authorities of certain other countries, including Chile, Canada and Australia.
+Taliglucerase alfa was also approved by the Israeli Ministry of Health (the "Israeli MOH") in September 2012, by the Brazilian Ministry of Health (the "Brazilian MOH") in March 2013 and by the applicable regulatory authorities of certain other countries.
 Taliglucerase alfa is the first plant cell-based recombinant therapeutic protein approved by the FDA or any other major regulatory authority.

 In August 2014, the FDA approved taliglucerase alfa for injection for pediatric patients.
-Prior to this approval, taliglucerase alfa was approved for pediatric indications in Australia and Canada but in no other jurisdiction.
+Subsequently, in January 2015, the pediatric indication was approved by the Israeli Ministry of Health (the "Israeli MoH").
+Prior to these approvals, taliglucerase alfa was approved for pediatric indications in Australia and Canada but in no other jurisdiction.

-Taliglucerase alfa is being marketed in the United States under the brand name ELELYSOTM by Pfizer Inc. ("Pfizer"), the Company's commercialization partner, as provided in the exclusive license and supply agreement by and between Protalix Ltd. and Pfizer (the "Pfizer Agreement").
-The Company, through Protalix Ltd., markets ELELYSO in Israel, and in Brazil under the brand name UPLYSOTM.
+Taliglucerase alfa is being marketed in the United States under the brand name ElelysoTM by Pfizer Inc. ("Pfizer"), the Company's commercialization partner, as provided in the exclusive license and supply agreement by and between Protalix Ltd. and Pfizer (the "Pfizer Agreement").
+The Company, through Protalix Ltd., markets Elelyso in Israel, and in Brazil under the brand name UplysoTM.

 Protalix Ltd. granted Pfizer an exclusive, worldwide license to develop and commercialize taliglucerase alfa under the Pfizer Agreement, but retained those rights in Israel and, since 2014, in Brazil (see below).
 The Company has agreed to a specific allocation between Protalix Ltd. and Pfizer regarding the responsibilities for the continued development efforts for taliglucerase alfa.
-To date, the Company has received an upfront payment of \$60.0 million in connection with the execution of the Pfizer Agreement and shortly thereafter an additional \$5.0 million clinical development-related milestone payment.
-The Company received during 2012 an additional \$25.0 million milestone payment in connection with the FDA's approval of taliglucerase alfa in the United States.
-The agreement provides that the Company share with Pfizer the net profits or loss related to the development and commercialization of taliglucerase alfa on a 40% and 60% basis, respectively, except with respect to the profits or losses related to commercialization efforts in Israel and Brazil, where the Company retained exclusive marketing rights.
+To date, the Company has received an upfront payment of \$60.0 million in connection with the execution of the Pfizer Agreement and additional \$30.0 million milestone payment mainly in connection with the FDA's approval of taliglucerase alfa in the United States.
+The agreement provides that the Company share with Pfizer the net profits or loss related to the development and commercialization of taliglucerase alfa on a 40% and 60% basis, respectively, except with respect to the profits or losses related to commercialization efforts in Israel and Brazil, where the Company retains exclusive marketing rights.
 In calculating the net profits or losses under the agreement, there are certain agreed upon limits on the amounts that may be deducted from gross sales for certain expenses and costs of goods sold.